JennerPalacios/SimpleSpoofNinja/README.md

 2) Change IP-address (using proxy or vpn) in order to:
 » Log into your dummy account, and set your status/visibility to: INVISIBLE

-» Join all the spoofing servers using the invite codes in config.json -- most spoofing servers will have your IP banned already, they don't like mappers, but they like to scrape mapper's data -- and if you try to join their server you will be wasting the new dummy account and will need another -- if any of the code say "INVITE EXPIRED" you might be banned already - your proxy/new_ip address didnt work
+» Join all the spoofing servers using the invite codes in config.json<br />
+-- most spoofing servers will have your IP banned already, they don't like mappers, but they like to scrape mapper's data<br />
+-- and if you try to join their server you will be wasting the new dummy account and will need another<br />
+-- if any of the code say "INVITE EXPIRED" you might be banned already - your proxy/new_ip address didnt work

 » Logout of the dummy account